Average Cost of Car Insurance in Arizona

 Is Arizona Car Insurance Expensive?

-Arizona ranks 39th in affordability for full coverage and 38th overall for minimum coverage policies, placing it as one of the costlier states overall in our 2025 study.
-However, this is only an overall statistic comparing average rates for the entirety of states and affordability rankings for your city compared to the rest of the United States will vary widely.
+Arizona ranks 39th in affordability for full coverage and 38th for minimum coverage policies, making it one of the costlier states in our 2025 study.
+This is an overall statistic comparing average rates for the entirety of states, and affordability rankings for your city compared to the rest of the United States will vary widely.

 Why Is Car Insurance More Expensive In Arizona?